isselab/configfix/README.md

     *  For Debian/Ubuntu: `apt install libglib2.0-dev`

 ## Instructions

 1. Clone this repository.
-2. Download the kernel source tree for version 5.3 from [the official archives](https://cdn.kernel.org/pub/linux/kernel/v5.x/) and extract it.
+2. Download the kernel source tree from [the official archives](https://www.kernel.org/) and extract it.
+It works with versions 5.7.x - 5.9.x.
 3. Run `copy_files.sh $KERNEL_SOURCE_TREE` in this repository.
+4. Make sure that a `.config` is present in `$KERNEL_SOURCE_TREE`.
-4. Run `make xconfig` in your extracted source tree.
+5. Run `make xconfig` in your extracted source tree.

 If the bottom panel is invisible, you need to drag it up.
 See the following screenshots.